-Apart from Mayon Skyline and Cagsawa Ruins, Hoyop Hoyopan Cave is another tourist spot in Albay that is a must-visit place.
-It is located in Barangay Cotmon in Camalig and is privately owned by Nuylan, Guerrero and Nieva families.
+Apart from Mayon Skyline and Cagsawa Ruins, Hoyop Hoyopan Cave is another famous tourist spot in Albay that is a must-visit place.
+It is located in Barangay Cotmon in Camalig and is privately owned by Nuylan, Guerrero, and Nieva families.

 Hoyop means to blow in Bicol dialect.
 The interesting fact about Hoyop Hoyopan Cave is the guaranteed easy navigation adventure that kids and even lolos and lolas would not have a hard time walking around.
 And what’s more, it is so delightful to feel the cool breeze coming from the wind that blows gently inside the four openings.

 It was in May 2005 when we first visited the cave.
-This summer of 2014, I enjoined my family and my brother and his family to enjoy a caving experience as part of their first exciting Bicol escapade.
+This summer of 2014, I enjoined my family, my brother, and his family to enjoy a caving experience as part of their first exciting Bicol escapade.
 We rented a jeepney so all of us (18 to be exact including our relatives) would fit in.

-We went inside the first opening and was greeted by a sudden gentle cool breeze.
+We went inside the first opening and were greeted by a sudden gentle cool breeze.
 Wow!
 My buddies uttered with amazement and so we started exploring the dark chambers.
-Our tour guide was equipped with flash light and started telling us about Hoyop Hoyopan Cave.
+Our tour guide was equipped with a flashlight and started telling us about Hoyop Hoyopan Cave.
 But before we proceed, he warned us to be careful not to bang on hanging rocks and walls along the way.

 We entered into the third opening which is the burial ground of our ancestors, the early inhabitants of the cave.
 Again, a cool breeze gave us a wonderful chilling sensation.
 There were man-made concrete benches for resting but everyone was excited to explore inside rather than sit.

-Earthen jars found in this cave dated 200 B.C. to 900 A.D. were now housed to National Museum in Manila.
-The kids were fascinated looking to fossils of bone in one stone and skull to the other stone.
+Earthen jars found in this cave dated 200 B.C. to 900 A.D. are now housed in National Museum in Manila.
+The kids were fascinated looking at fossils of bone in one stone and skull in the other stone.

-We stepped into the circular platform which was used as dance floor by the party goers during the strict implementation of Martial Law.
+We stepped into the circular platform which was used as a dance floor by the party-goers during the strict implementation of Martial Law.
 There were fruit bats on the ceilings but surprisingly, there’s no stinky smell of guano in the area.
 This is so because the cave was well-ventilated.

 Added interesting sights which were not mentioned by the tour guide from our last visit were the shining crystals and the coral deposits.
 The crystals glistened when spotted by the flashlight.
-The coral deposit is evidence that the cave was covered by a large body of water long time ago.
+The coral deposit is a piece of evidence that the cave was covered by a large body of water a long time ago.

-Some amusing shapes here were the skull on the roof, chicken leg, elephant tusk and Casper the friendly ghost.
+Some amusing shapes here were the skull on the roof, chicken leg, elephant tusk, and Casper the friendly ghost.
 We emerged into the fourth but small opening and again Mayon Volcano and verdant vegetation completed our delightful caving experience.
 The sun was up but it was so cool in the area.
-We went downhill and was back to the main entrance.
+We went downhill and were back to the main entrance.

-It’s a must to pay P100 or P200 for a local tour guide because you will not only enjoy the light trek but you will be educated too.
+For me, giving tips to a local tour guide is recommended because you will not only enjoy the journey but you will be educated too esp. the kids.

-- Entrance fee is P300 for the first 6 persons.
+- The entrance fee is P300 for the first 6 persons.

-- There is comfort room near souvenir stores with maintenance fee of P5.
+- There is a comfort room near souvenir stores with a maintenance fee of P5.